alexpapay/Id_parser/README.md

 4. Workpiece to work with the execute method from vk.api to work with random tokens and proxy servers.

 # Notes
-There is support for the list of tokens and ipv6 proxy servers.
+There is support for the list of auth tokens  and ipv6 proxy servers.
 In each method, checking tokens to block and exclude a banned token from the list (+ restart the entire list again if the token is diluted if the ban was short-term).